protobufjs/protobuf.js/README.md

 * [ByteBuffer.js](https://github.com/dcodeIO/ByteBuffer.js) is the only production dependency
 * Fully compatible to the official implementation including advanced features
 * Small footprint (even smaller if you use a noparse build)
-* proto2js command line tool
+* proto2js command line utility

 Documentation
 -------------